Economic and Political Overview

 Executive Power

-According to art.
-64 of the Constitution, the President of the Republic is the chief executive and the head of state.
+According the Constitution, the President of the Republic is the chief executive and the head of state.
 The President is elected by universal suffrage for a five-year term (with a maximum of two mandates).
 Following the approval of a new Constitution after a referendum in 2015, the Republic of Congo became a semi-presidential republic by the creation of the post of prime minister (who is responsible to the legislature and the cabinet).

 Legislative Power